-So when was the moment that the 11 of us realized we had a whole set of new best friends?
+Thinking back on the long weekend I spent with 11 women in Charleston, S.C., I’m trying to decide when was the moment that we realized we had a whole set of new best friends.

 I think is was the energy of the group that prompted the invitation.
 But we couldn’t go because we had another insider-y engagement.